scalar-labs/scalardb-samples/spring-data-sample/README.md

 ### Start Cassandra

-To start Cassandra you need to run the following `docker-compose` command:
+To start Cassandra, you need to run the following `docker-compose` command:

 ```shell
 $ docker-compose up -d